Looking for support for your finance function? Book a time with an expert.

 Market Position Analysis: Competitive positioning, market share data, and differentiation factors.
 Pricing power demonstration through historical price increases and customer retention.

 Management Team Capabilities: Leadership experience, succession planning, and organizational depth.
-Key employee retention strategies and equity incentive structures.
+Strategies for retaining key people, as well as equity incentives.

 Understanding financial planning and analysis capabilities and cash flow management becomes essential for companies preparing for potential LBO transactions.